 In Phase II of the redesign process, ten work groups were established to address more complex issues and monitor the implementation of key recommendations from Phase I, the initial redesign efforts.
 One of those work groups, the Basic Benefit Review Work Group, recommended the Department of Health establish an evidence-based benefit submission process for use by individuals/entities proposing a new Medicaid benefit for the Department's consideration.
 The Department agreed with the recommendation and established this evidence-based dossier submission process, a process individuals/entities can use to submit evidence regarding the health benefits, harms and costs of benefits and services they request be considered for inclusion in Medicaid's covered benefits.

 The Department is committed to ensuring that Medicaid members have access to clinically effective, cost effective and efficiently delivered services.
 To that end, the Department established a systematic process for making decisions about Medicaid benefits using the best available research evidence.
 The Evidence-Based Dossier Process is a way for those proposing a new Medicaid benefit for the Department's consideration to provide the Department with the best available research evidence to support the proposed benefit.

 Dossier Submission Process

-To submit an evidence dossier, please download and complete the Dossier Submission Form.
-If Dossier submissions are incomplete, they will not be reviewed and the submitter will be notified.
+To submit a dossier, please download and complete the Dossier Submission Form.
+If dossier submissions are incomplete, they will not be reviewed and the submitter will be notified.
 All dossier submissions should include the PICO framework (Population, Intervention, Comparator, Outcome) and make specific references to all potential patient harms.